Skip to search Skip to content

 AR Scanner

-The AR Scanner allows users to initiate augmented reality experiences (such as AR Annotations) after locating a preset image anchor to be matched.
-Examples of a coaching view (left), scanning view (middle) and matched scan view (right) Structure Coaching View The coaching view is an overlay on top of the camera view ( or 'world view' [...]
+The AR scanner allows users to initiate augmented reality experiences, such as AR annotations, after locating a preset image anchor to be matched.
+Examples of a coaching view (left), scanning view (middle) and matched scan view (right) Anatomy Coaching View The coaching view is an overlay on top of the camera view ( or 'world [...]

 Category: Patterns